mradwan80/KNN-Search/README.md

 ## Running on Windows

 Use CMake to generate a Visual Studio.
-Then open the ALL_BUILD project in Microsoft Visual Studio and build it.
+Then open the ALL_BUILD project in Visual Studio IDE and build it.
 Then run the knn project.

 The program was tested on a windows environmet, with specifications: